Mechachleopteryx/An-embedded-pattern-matching-language-in-Haskell/README.md

 **Rtlex** (Real-time [Lexical
 Analyzer](https://en.wikibooks.org/wiki/Compiler_Construction/Lexical_analysis)) is a
-tool for generating real-time lexical analyzer over network stream (or any kind of real-time streams) in Haskell.
+tool for generating real-time lexical analyzer over network stream (or any kind of real-time stream) in Haskell.
 It is similar to the legacy lexical analyzer generator such as `flex` in the syntax and the semantics; it executes a monadic action (that is, an action possibly having a side-effect) whenever a pattern among many specified patterns matches some text from the input stream.
 However, it differs in that it deals with real-time stream rather than a saved file, it codes the lexical analyzer specification